aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct-tests/Readme.md

 # AmplifyGraphqlApi Construct Tests

-This packages contains end to end tests that are run in Codebuild to ensure that your changes are not breaking the CDK construct.
+This packages contains end to end tests that are run in Codebuild to ensure that your changes are not breaking the CDK constructs.
 Each test in this package creates resources in the cloud.

 ## Setup